BandFuse: Rock Legends: Legends

-The game also features celebrity musicians, including Slash (Guns N’ Roses, Velvet Revolver), Bootsy Collins (James Brown, Parliament-Funkadelic), Zakk Wylde (Ozzy Osbourne, Black Label Society), George Lynch (Dokken, Lynch Mob), Mike Ness (Social Distortion), Jason Hook and Zoltán Báthory (Five Finger Death Punch), and Alexi Laiho (Children of Bodom).
+The game also features celebrity musicians, including Slash (Guns N' Roses, Velvet Revolver), Bootsy Collins (James Brown, Parliament-Funkadelic), Zakk Wylde (Ozzy Osbourne, Black Label Society), George Lynch (Dokken, Lynch Mob), Mike Ness (Social Distortion), Jason Hook and Zoltán Báthory (Five Finger Death Punch), and Alexi Laiho (Children of Bodom).

 On November 25, 2013, Realta announced an exclusive partnership with the organization managing the legacy of Jimi Hendrix.
 The integration of Hendrix included 15 iconic Jimi Hendrix songs and videos through the game's downloadable content in 2014.
 Additionally, Jimi Hendrix joined the list of in-game Legends, and BandFuse: Rock Legends was the title sponsor of the "Experience Hendrix" 2014 tour.

 Musical instruction

 The game provides multiple sources of musical instruction via the Legends themselves as well as interactive lessons and videos found in the game's Practice and Shred-U sections.
 The instructional videos demonstrate core and advanced playing techniques for guitar and bass, and an integrated vocal coach teaches the basics to singers.

 Game Legends provide both insight and anecdotes to help aid and inspire aspiring musicians.
 They share their musical beginnings, trademark techniques, practice and warm-up techniques, suggestions for forming bands, tales "from the road" and much more.

 The game's Practice section covers every song on the disc, as well as songs from DLC.
 Players can select from a list of song sections for each instrument, or practice the entire song.
 Learning enhancements include a selectable "click-track" to assist with timing, a looping function to automatically repeat sections or the entirety of songs, and speed control to slow down or speed-up playback of the practice song.

-The Shred-U section of the game focuses on the difficult sections of songs using multiple tools to break down the song that will assist players.
+The Shred-U section of the game focuses on the difficult parts of songs using multiple tools to break down the song that will assist players.
 Starting with the most basic "note-for-note" versions of the songs, a virtual music teacher guides players to improvement.
 The game waits until the player plays the correct note before moving onto the next note in a song.
 Analytics measure pitch and timing, and will advance the player once they have achieved at least 80% accuracy for a particular section of a song.
 The player will start at 60% speed, and the analytics engine will increase it progressively as the pitch and timing are mastered.
-To be sure players have mastered the section, the game pushes them to play the part 5 times at 110% speed, measuring the accuracy of their pitch and timing throughout.
+To be sure players have mastered the section, the game pushes them to play the part five times at 110% speed, measuring the accuracy of their pitch and timing throughout.

 The backing tracks section includes instruction and practice for scales and modes; this feature guides players to expand styles and techniques.